MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 The Small Bomb can disable defence drones, letting you sneak hacking past them.
-Bear this in mind for the flagship.
+Bear this in mind for the Flagship.
 Flagship drone slots have been rearranged so that the defence drone goes down first.

 ## Mantis B